drarnakarick/hyde/_posts/2015-05-07-swcarpentry.md

 Earlier this week we ran our first two-day Unix/Python workshop for PhD students and research staff interested in getting started with Python.
 The was led by Swinburne Univeristy's newly minted Software Carpentry instructors, Ewan Barr and Genevieve Shattow, with help from a small team of unix and python experts from the Centre of Astrophysics and Supercomputing.

 Since this workshop was designed to teach general python skills participants came from a variety of research disciplines (see below for an interactive profile of participants).
-Consequently there was a large spread in programming experience and ability (and even operating system).
+Consequently there was a large spread in programming experience and ability (as well as operating systems).

 We chose to install software locally rather than using a pre-configured cloud instance.
 While this takes a little more effort it meant that participants could set up their own GitHub accounts, gitbash shell and python (Anaconda) installation for use later on.
 It also gives them a better understanding of how their laptop operates.
 Fortunately this went rather smoothly.
 We anticipated that the first half of the first session would be spent troubleshooting Linux, Windows and Mac OSX issues, but this wasn't case.
 A few days before the workshop we held an hour long helper meeting where participants could come and get help setting up laptops.
 This turned out to be a really good idea and we'll definitely be offering that next time.
 For larger workshops we'll think about setting up a pre-configured instance using NeCTAR's Research Cloud.